Pivotal tests for relevant differences in the second order dynamics of functional time series: Relevant hypotheses for second order dynamics

-for all $t, h \in \znum.$ In the following, we introduce the three testing frameworks to test for relevant differences in the second order characteristics of the component processes $\{X_t\}_{t \in \znum}$ and $\{Y_t\}_{t\in \znum}$.
+\\ In the following, we introduce the three testing frameworks to test for relevant differences in the second order characteristics of the component processes $\{X_t\}_{t \in \znum}$ and $\{Y_t\}_{t\in \znum}$.
 As a first option, this can be framed as the following hypothesis testing problem on the spectral density operators;

 where $[a, b ] \subseteq [0,\pi]$ and $\Delta >0$ is a pre-specified constant that represents the maximal value for which the distance $ \int_{a}^{b}\snorm{\F^{(\omega)}_X-\F^{(\omega)}_Y}_2^2 d\omega $ is considered as not relevant.
 Note that by specifying the choice of $a$ and $b$, one can compare the spectral density operators within a certain narrow frequency band or even at a single frequency, which is of interest in certain applications.
-For instance, activities of certain areas of the brain, such as the Nucleas Accumbens, are usually located within a small frequency band around frequency zero \citep[see e.g.,][]{FiecOmb16} and the frequency characteristics of resting-state fMRI data tend to have rather frequency-specific biological interpretations \citep[see e.g.,][and references therein]{yuen2019}.
+For instance, activities of certain areas of the brain, such as the Nucleas Accumbens, are usually located within a small frequency band around frequency zero \citep[see e.g.,][]{FiecOmb16} and the characteristics of resting-state fMRI data tend to have rather frequency-specific biological interpretations \citep[see e.g.,][and references therein]{yuen2019}.

-Besides from \eqref{eq:testHypOp}, the main focus in this paper is on two more refined hypotheses testing problems that allow to infer relevant differences in the primary modes of variation.
-More specifically, to consider the relevant differences at component $k$ for some $k \in \mathbb{N}$, we are in particularly interested in providing a meaningful test for the hypotheses of no relevant difference between the $k$-th eigenprojectors, that is
+Besides \eqref{eq:testHypOp}, the main focus in this paper is on two more refined hypotheses testing problems that allow to infer relevant differences in the primary modes of variation.
+To make these more precise, we shall make use of the fact that the spectral density operators $\F_X^{(\omega)}$ and $\F_Y^{(\omega)}$ admit real-valued discrete spectra which are, respectively, given by